June 24, 2025

 Azerbaijan’s Untapped Potential: A Deep Dive into the Skilled Workforce for Solar Module Production

-As Azerbaijan pursues its goal of generating 30% of its electricity from renewable sources by 2030, a significant opportunity is emerging for solar manufacturing investors.
-This national ambition, backed by major projects with global partners, raises a critical question for any potential venture: does the country have the skilled labor to operate a modern solar module production line?
-A closer look reveals a highly capable workforce ready for the challenge.
+As Azerbaijan pursues its goal of generating 30% of its electricity from renewables by 2030, a significant opportunity is emerging for solar manufacturing investors.
+This national ambition, supported by major projects with global partners, brings a critical question to the forefront for any potential venture: Does the country have the skilled labor to operate a modern solar module production line?
+A closer look reveals a highly capable workforce ready to meet the challenge.

 The Azerbaijani Labor Force: A Snapshot